 Sign into Impira with your organization name (found in your Impira browser URL, after `/o/`) and API key.
 (Your API key (or “token”) is found under User Access (gear icon) in your Impira browser window.
-Learn how to create your own API token here.)
+Learn how to create your own API token.)

-Paste in your API key and select Yes, Continue.
-Then choose Continue.
+Paste in your API key and select Yes, Continue, then Continue.

 Under Set up action, you’ll see File Name.
 Select “Name.”

 Now, we have to create a collectionin Impira.

 Go to the left sidebar and create a new collection by clicking the + icon next to COLLECTIONS.
 Give it a name (we’re using the name “Zapier-Test” for this demo).

 Go back to Zapier and type in your new collection name under Collection Name.

 Let’s give this a shot.
 Click Test & Continue, and you’ll see that the test was successful.